-Saigon - The exuberant city of Saigon is driving Vietnam forward into the modern world, but is also a treasure trove of fascinating heritage.
-During the 1960s and early 1970s, Saigon was the Pearl of the Orient, which flourished under the American occupation.
-In more recent times, it was the seat of the South Vietnam government until the events that led to the country's reunification.
-Today, the old mixes seamlessly with the new and you can wander through timeless alleys to incense-infused temples before catching up with the present in designer malls beneath sleek skyscrapers.
+Saigon - Officially renamed Ho Chi Minh City, but still locally known by its older name of Saigon, this exuberant city is driving Vietnam forward into the modern world but is also a treasure trove of fascinating heritage.
+It was a major base of the American military during the Vietnam War and was the seat of the South Vietnam government until the events that led to the country's reunification.
+Today, the old mixes seamlessly with the new.